alpakts/server/README.md

 2. go to the project path
 3. run 'npm install' command
 4. run 'npm start' command
-> Project is running on localhost:4000(if the project doesn't work run 'npm install nodemon command and after that try 'npm start' again
+> Project is running on localhost:4000(if the project doesn't work run 'npm install nodemon' command and after that try 'npm start' again